Bachelor of Nursing

 |Deakin course code||H326|

-The School of Nursing and Midwifery at Deakin is one of the largest in Australia and is committed to providing excellence in all its courses, particularly to reflect current trends and evidence-based practice in nursing.
-Our distinctive partnership program connects students to many health care organisations in the public and private sector.
+The School of Nursing and Midwifery at Deakin is one of the largest in Australia, and is committed to providing excellence in its courses through an emphasis on current trends and evidence-based practice in nursing.
+You will benefit from the cutting-edge facilities and equipment our purpose-built Clinical Simulation Centre offers.

 Clinical placements are conducted throughout your course beginning in Trimester 1 of your first year.
 This early exposure to the clinical environment gives you extensive opportunities to develop clinical skills under the supervision of registered nurses and enables you to experience being part of a multidisciplinary health care team.
 You will gain clinical experience in a variety of settings including acute/sub-acute care, medical and surgical care, aged care, rehabilitation, community nursing and mental health nursing.
 You will spend approximately 50 per cent of the course duration in various health care settings, including hospitals and community health centres in metropolitan, rural and regional areas.